conneath/TF2-Base/README.md

-Unnamed TF2 Mod (Gold Rush update-like?)
+Team Fortress 2: Gold Rush
 =====

+damn, another tf2 soucremod...

-terrible tf_port/live tf2 leak code frankenstein, as of writing the major additions are TFBots and the Payload gamemode, w/ some other smaller changes like autoreload and combattext/hitsounds
+You could call this a tf_port ""plus"", as of writing the major additions are TFBots and the Payload gamemode, w/ some other smaller changes like autoreload and combattext/hitsounds

-Charinfo panel is also there as a WIP, the loadout panels aren't implemented yet (neither is econ or anything else thats related lol)
+The loadout panels are WIP, and econ (item system) itself isn't here (yet)

 ## Building